API Reference¶

 objectAsync wrapper around

-sqlite3module has no async API, all blocking SQLite operations are dispatched to a thread pool vialoop.run_in_executor().
-Reentrancy, upgrade/downgrade rules, and singleton behavior are delegated to the underlyingReadWriteLock.- Parameters:
+loop.run_in_executor()because Python’ssqlite3module has no async API.
+It delegates reentrancy, upgrade/downgrade rules, and singleton behavior to the underlyingReadWriteLock.- Parameters:

 lock_file (